Heisenberg57/SwagLabsAutomation/README.md

 standard_user	secret_sauce
 locked_out_user	secret_sauce

-Added Page Object Model For About Page :  AboutPage - Which contains locators and methods for about page
+Added Page Object Model For About Page :  AboutPage - Which contains locators and methods for about page.

+Locators : menuButton , aboutLink